DanishRay/Hantavirus_Simulation_Test/Hantavirus_Behaving_Simulation/README.md

 ## Ongoing Development

 This project is updated frequently.
 Future updates will refine the movement models and add more variables regarding the physical environment.

-## Requirements

-To run the simulations, you will need:
-* Python 3.x
-* NumPy
-* Matplotlib

-## How to Run

-1. Download the repository files.
-2. Run the desired simulation script (e.g., `Hantavirus_Simulation_1.py` or `Hantavirus_Simulation_2.py`).
-3. Observe the real-time data and visual state changes in the generated window.